VigneshKumar2711/My-Trip-Advisor-Clone-Website1/README.md

 Technologies Used
 HTML: For structuring the web pages.
-CSS: For styling and layout of the site.
+CSS: For styling and layout of the sites.
-JavaScript: For dynamic content and interactive elements like search filters.
 Responsive Design: Media queries to ensure a mobile-friendly interface.